ncclab-sustech/DCA/README.md

 # DCA: Graph-Guided Deep Embedding Clustering for Brain Atlases

-This repository contains the implementation of **DCA: Graph-Guided Deep Embedding Clustering for Brain Atlases**.
+This repository contains the official implementation of our **NeurIPS 2025** paper [**DCA: Graph-Guided Deep Embedding Clustering for Brain Atlases**](https://arxiv.org/abs/2509.01426).
 The method integrates pretraining and spatial graph-based constraints to generate anatomically and functionally meaningful brain atlases.

 ![](fig.png)